History of Ohio: Industrialization and urbanization (1865–1890)

+In 1852, Ohio passed its first child labor laws, and in 1885 adopted prosecution powers for violations.
+In 1886, the American Federation of Labor was formed in Columbus, culminating in the passage of workers' compensation laws by the early 20th century.
 Victoria Woodhull, the first female candidate for president in 1872, and Second Lady Cornelia Cole Fairbanks, credited with paving the way for the modern American female politician, were leaders in the women's suffrage movement.
 Ohio was the second state to hold a women's rights convention, the Ohio Women's Convention at Salem in 1850.
-The public voted on women's suffrage in 1912, which failed, but the state ultimately adopted the 19th amendment in 1920.
-Ohio-native and President William Howard Taft signed the White-Slave Traffic Act in 1910, which sought to end human trafficking and the sex slave trade.